 - And yes, I write to build a business.
-(See: my habits workshop or my first book, which I’m working on right now.)
+(See: my high-performance seminars or my first book, which I’m working on right now.)

 But the more I do it, the more I am beginning to see writing as a form of leadership.